geshijoker/VA-File/README.md

 * data range in each dimension (0,1)
 * 2 bits of digits in each dimension
 * number of dimensions range from 3 to 40

+# result
+The implementation details and comparison with R*-tree is in _report.pdf_